 Area

-🏆Practice circle area
+🏆Practice area of the square

 In this article, we will learn what area is, and understand how it is calculated for each shape, in the most practical and simple way there is.